Who We Are

 Completed Projects per Federal Fiscal Year (FFY)

-UGA Bike and Pedestrian Day – In partnership with the UGA Office of Emergency Preparedness and UGA Transportation and Parking Services, TSREG helps host a Bike and Pedestrian Safety Day where we help create a collaborative and supportive environment for folks on campus to receive education, acquire safety resources and engage in conversation about traffic safety on campus.
+UGA Bike and Pedestrian Day – In partnership with the UGA Office of Emergency Preparedness and UGA Transportation and Parking Services, TSREG participated in a Bike and Pedestrian Safety Day where we helped create a collaborative and supportive environment for folks on campus to receive education, acquire safety resources and engage in conversation about traffic safety on campus.
 Read more here: https://watchfordawgs.uga.edu/

 FFY 2022

-Rural Roads Evaluation (Stewart County) As requested by the Georgia GOHS Director, Allen Poole, TSREG has designed and is conducting a multi-year Rural Roads Evaluation to assess the needs, barriers, and opportunities of all road users (motor vehicles, bicycles, pedestrians) in five Georgia counties.
-During the FFY 2022, TSREG evaluated how community stakeholders and residents travel into, through, and out of Stewart County.
-The evaluation results was shared with stakeholders, residents, and GOHS to inform effective community traffic safety programs in rural Georgia.
+Rural Roads Evaluation (Stewart County) During FFY 2022, TSREG evaluated how community stakeholders and residents travel into, through, and out of Stewart County.
+The evaluation results were shared with stakeholders, residents, and GOHS to inform effective community traffic safety programs in rural Georgia.

 UGA Bike and Pedestrian Day